Trump lashes out at Puerto Rico as House weighs aid package

 Up to $5 billion of the FEMA money could be used to help local governments remain functional as they endure unsustainable cash shortfalls in the aftermath of Maria, which has choked off revenues and strained resources.

-House Speaker Paul Ryan, R-Wis., planned to visit Puerto Rico on Friday.
+Ryan, the House speaker, planned to visit Puerto Rico on Friday.
 He has promised that the island will get what it needs.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.